Setting up a Pipeline Template

 3 minute read

-Pipeline Templates are stored under a /templates folder in your source code repository, and each Pipeline Template is defined as a subfolder containing two files:
+Pipeline Templates are stored under the /templates folder within the source code repository containing a Pipeline Template Catalog, and each Pipeline Template is defined as a subfolder containing two files:

 • Jenkinsfile: A standard Pipeline Jenkinsfile, which supports either Declarative Pipeline syntax or Groovy scripting.